Summary

 Key Outputs

 LAEP aims to deliver cost savings, social benefits and a more coordinated energy transition by taking a proactive, whole-systems, place-specific approach to energy planning.
+They should also give Distribution System Operators (DSOs) the information they need to invest ahead of need to deliver the network capacity required for development and net zero objectives.

-Key outputs should include:
+Key benefits of a LAEP should include:

-• Infrastructure development: planning and implementing necessary energy infrastructure projects, including smart grids, storage facilities, and distribution networks, to support the evolving energy needs of the community.
+LAEPs support the planning and implementing of necessary energy infrastructure projects, including smart grids, storage facilities, and distribution networks, to support the evolving energy needs of the community.
+This strengthens the resilience of the local energy system to external shocks, ensuring continuous access to energy during emergencies or disruptions.

 Current Status